SaldanhaASCS/laravel-keycloak-guard/README.md

 *Required*

 Usually you API should handle one *resource_access*.
 But, if you handle multiples, just use a comma separated list of allowed resources accepted by API.
 This attribute will be confronted against `resource_access` attribute from JWT token, while authenticating.
+Example: account,client_id_keycloak_server.
+To know your resource_access that comes in the token use https://jwt.io/#debugger-io.

+*Default is `account`.*

+The Default is `account` so that users who do not have roles associated with their client_id can be registered in the Laravel database.

 ## Laravel Auth